civboot/fngi/notes/fu.md

 So, the fu virtual machine and bytecode is now born.
 Fortunately I've actually thought a lot about this from my experience thinking about the J1.

+## Some thoughts on future direction of fu (notes)

+- I'm missing indexed globals, functions and jumpBlocks.
+They are pretty much required for code generation and combining

+- Fu8 is the "library" format.
+It is intended to be completely cross-platform and aid in gluing multiple libraries together and even enable system linking and machine asm generation.

+- I had thought you could easily convert the indexed operations into a more "native" one, but you really can't...
+At least not with blobs having pointers...
+Unless blobs have types?
+They totally can, but this is non-trivial.
+  - If its going to be converted into native code, you're going to have to be able to compile blobs that have references to other blobs...
+Or not allow references inside of const blobs...

+- For the non-IMWS and nonLocal immeditates, the immediate can encode it's index type in the high bits as import/module global/fn/jumpBlock.
+Leaves 13 bits for 8192 indexes.
+Then the operation ALWAYS gets converted to an APtr or the specified ty by the machine.

+- 32 bit pointers can also refer to indexes.
+The 2 high bits being non-zero specifies that the other high 12 bits are a moduleIdx, and the low 16 are a typed index.
+Leaves 1GiB for other memory.
+  - For 16 bit systems there is only 1 Idx module space.

+- The binary has tables of tys, fns, globals, imports+blobs.
+  - Fns are a cstr name, followed by a ty (inp/out) followed by an sized U16 array of offsets for jumps to use, followed by the grow size, followed by the code.
+The compiler slurps this up, keeps track of fn location and offset array pointers for when local jumps happen.
+  - Globals are ordered by type with the locations of transitions specified.
+    They are accessed by indexs.
+  - Blobs are part of the globals index space.
+At their start is a sized array of offsets for them by index.
+The whole thing gets copied directly into memory.

 ## Stacks
 The following are considered "register stacks", meaning they can be updated simulationiously with memory read/writes or even with eachother.